EricKnocklein/portfolio_template/README.md

 # Portfolio Builder

 This is a simple portfolio builder built from reusable components.
 It can be customized on a basic level by changing the files in the data folder or at a higher level by modifying the code directly.
 This file explains the components and how to set up the site.
 I used Netlify to host it, so what is already here is tailored to that.
 It could be that other hosting services require other files or configurations.
+To see this portfolio viewer in action, see [this site](https://ericknock.netlify.app/).

 ## Data Files